‘Little People, Big World’: Tori Roloff Reveals If She Plans Return To The Classroom Following Maternity Leave

 In an interview with People Magazine back in May when baby Jackson was not even 3-weeks-old yet, Tori Roloff revealed that she’s only taking a gap year off, which is typically only one academic year before she returns to the classroom.
 Judging from the photos that Tori Roloff has been sharing on social media over the last three months, she’s been having an awesome time as a stay-at-home mom to baby Jackson and still has a year left before the 2018-2019 school year begins.

-A Little People, Big World Instagram page for Zach and Tori Roloff fans has also been sharing some extra photos of the couple having fun with their first-born child, more than likely photos captured from Tori’s Instagram Stories before they disappear.
+A Little People, Big World Instagram page for Zach and Tori Roloff fans has also been sharing some extra photos of the couple having fun with their first-born child, which were more than likely photos captured from Tori’s Instagram Stories.
 The LPBW couple recently took baby Jackson to Disneyland in California for his first family vacation.
 A photo shared on @zachntorifans on Monday shows just how big and “so darn cute” baby Jackson has gotten as he approaches his 4-month birthday in just two weeks.

 Tori Roloff shared on her personal Instagram account in July that she chose to breastfeed baby Jackson, a choice that Little People, Big World fans support because of “all the health benefits it gives” to both mother and baby.
 According to Entertainment Daily, Tori said that breastfeeding is actually the “hardest thing about being a mom,” but since she “was in a position” and “blessed enough” to be able to breastfeed baby Jackson, she “couldn’t let that go.”